 There is nothing like spending time in nature to reconnect with the world, and yourself.
 Wild places that are untouched by human hand have a unique restorative quality.
-On every Viking cruise – river and ocean – you can explore some of the world’s most precious wilderness areas, parks and gardens.
+On every Viking cruise – river, ocean and expedition – you can explore some of the world’s most precious wilderness areas, parks and gardens.

 So sit back and relax as the natural world unfolds before you.

 Where the Norwegian and Barents Seas meet, the cliffs of Nordkapp – North Cape – rise more than 1,000 feet to a dramatic rocky plateau.
 From the remote port of Honningsvåg, you can take a breathtaking drive to the top of Nordkapp for the most spectacular views.
 Hauntingly beautiful, the sight of the mist rolling in from the sea brings home the remoteness of the region.

 Although many of the terraced landscapes are planted with vineyards, the peace and quiet of the UNESCO-listed Alto Douro is wonderfully relaxing.
 The region is a haven for wildlife.
 A rich variety of birds, including golden and Bonelli’s eagles, black storks, kites, griffon and Egyptian vultures, can sometimes be seen soaring through the air or keeping watch from riverside nests high in pine or oak trees.
 On land, Iberian wolves roam, keeping the wild boar population in check.
 At night, look out for bats swooping across the sky.

 Wild and rugged mountains.
 Dramatic gorges and deep valleys.
 Cascading waterfalls.
 Air that’s as fresh as the water that tumbles along the mountain streams.
 Forests of chestnut trees.
 Ancient houses made of stone.
 Spectacular panoramic views.
 Welcome to Ardèche in France, a region that boasts a wealth of landscapes, each as inspiring as the next.